sydni/cs52-workshop-2/README.md

 You can stop the server using `ctrl-c`.

 ### Configuration
-Let's start customizing our website.
+Let's start customizing your website.
 The file `_config.yml` hosts global configurations for your entire site.
 It looks like this:
 ```yaml
 # Site settings
 title: Your awesome title